How to get mobile internet in Morocco: What is the best option?

 Pocket WiFi devices let multiple people share one mobile connection, but rental costs, shipping fees, and the hassle of carrying and returning extra equipment make them a poor fit for most Morocco travelers.

-Even at the lowest daily rate, a seven-day pocket WiFi rental costs €52+ before factoring in shipping, deposits, and any device loss fees.
+Even at the lowest daily rate, a seven-day pocket WiFi rental costs $50 USD before factoring in shipping, deposits, and any device loss fees.
 A Holafly eSIM for 10 days of unlimited data costs $36.90 with no equipment to carry or return.
-Pocket WiFi is worth considering only if you need to connect six or more devices at the same time.
+Pocket WiFi is worth considering only if you need to connect 6 or more devices simultaneously.

 Free WiFi in Morocco